shraavv/PagePal-TelegramBot/README.md

 # Gopal and his PagePal

-Meet Gopal, a book enthusiast who has great passion for reading books.
+Meet Gopal, a book enthusiast who has a great passion for reading books.
 He ran into trouble trying to locate his favourite books, which led to him coming up with an idea of creating a chatbot which would assist him by recommending a list of books with the necessary details.
 Unfortunately, Gopal's lack of programming skills proved a significant obstacle in making his "PagePal" a reality.

 As a programmer, help Gopal in uniting him with his PagePal!